 Check that we can mount successfully the remote folder:

 mount -t nfs [IP_SERVIDOR_NFS]:/var/spool/pandora/data_in/conf /var/spool/pandora/data_in/conf mount -t nfs [IP_SERVIDOR_NFS]:/var/spool/pandora/data_in/md5 /var/spool/pandora/data_in/md5 mount -t nfs [IP_SERVIDOR_NFS]:/var/spool/pandora/data_in/collections /var/spool/pandora/data_in/collections mount -t nfs [IP_SERVIDOR_NFS]:/var/spool/pandora/data_in/netflow /var/spool/pandora/data_in/netflow

 Where [NFS_SERVER_IP] stands for the IP address of the server that provides the NFS service.
 For example:

 mount -t nfs 192.168.70.10:/var/spool/pandora/data_in/conf /var/spool/pandora/data_in/conf mount -t nfs 192.168.70.10:/var/spool/pandora/data_in/md5 /var/spool/pandora/data_in/md5 mount -t nfs 192.168.70.10:/var/spool/pandora/data_in/collections /var/spool/pandora/data_in/collections mount -t nfs 192.168.70.10:/var/spool/pandora/data_in/netflow /var/spool/pandora/data_in/netflow

 - Firewall status.

-- If the directory where we want to make the mounting exists.
+- If the directory where you want to build it exists.

-If everything is right untill now, configure the system to be mounted automatically if there is a reboot, editing the file /etc/fstab:
+If everything is right up to here, configure the system to be built automatically if there is a reboot, editing the file /etc/fstab:

 Where [NFS_SERVER_IP] stands for the IP direction of the server that provides the NFS service.